 And… one bonus.

 Neil Young with Booker T & the MGs – “All Along the Watchtower.”
-In the early 2000s, Neil hit the road with the legendary Stax group.
-Their rendition of the Dylan-Hendrix classic is best summarized with three words: Crank it up!
+In the early 2000s, Neil simmered some “Green Onions” when he toured with the legendary and influential Memphis R&B band Their rendition of the Dylan-Hendrix classic is best summarized with three words: Crank it up!